 What We Did when the World Stood Still: Striking PR Campaigns During Coronavirus Lockdown

-Just as the world went into lockdown and the mass populus was desperately trying to occupy themselves, staying connected through tech, we introduced this feature length doc about screen time to Brits to remind them that they really should go for a walk rather than scrolling endlessly on insta.
+Just as the world went into lockdown and the mass populus was desperately trying to occupy themselves on their smartphones, we introduced this feature length doc to Brits.
+Talk about a party pooper.
+Screened Out is a not so subtle reminder that you really should go for a walk rather than scrolling endlessly on insta or taking another ‘what kind of cheese are you?’ quiz on Facebook.

-Screened out follows filmmaker Jon Hyatt and his family, who set out on a journey through the life changing effects of screen addiction, how the tech industry hooked global consumers, and its greater impact on our lives.
-From smartphones, portable tablets and social media, the tech industry has designed fun immersive technologies that have changed the way we communicate and interact with each other but are these devices good for us?
+The documentary follows filmmaker Jon Hyatt and his family, who set out to investigate the life changing effects of screen addiction, how the tech industry hooked global consumers and its greater impact on our lives.
+From smartphones, portable tablets and social media, the tech industry has designed fun immersive technologies that have changed the way we communicate and interact with each other.
+Screened Out begs the questions; are these devices good for us?
 Are we too dependent?
 What keeps us hooked and how is it impacting our children and the world as a whole?
-Lockdown has seen a nationwide surge in social media use as people struggle to stay connected.
+Hyatt enlists research experts from Harvard and Stanford to help tackle these questions.
+The terrifying statistics speak for themselves; seven years of our lives will be spent on our smartphones and since the arrival of these magical know it all devices, our attention spans have dropped to below that of a goldfish *checks emails on smartphone*.

 In a recent interview with CNN, Hyatt said, “This is a time when we’re all celebrating bad behaviours.”
 He continued, “What we found out after talking to the experts here (US) and in South Korea is that these social media and gaming companies have made us addicted by design.
 The more we use them the more addicted we get.
 At a time like this when we’re all stuck in our homes, we’re all sitting ducks for tech companies.”